 This information is completely confidential (If it turns out that we don’t work together it will be destroyed).

-When I have received this form then we can arrange your first session
+When I have received this form then we can arrange your first session, if the form is not completed or returned to me no sessions will be offered.

 In our first session we discuss where you are now (your current difficulties), where you want to be (your outcomes) and what’s getting in the way of achieving those outcomes.